ImageMagick v6 Examples --

 [IM Output]

-This composition method uses the source overlay image as a mask, that sort of protects the background image from "light exposure" over long periods of time.
+This composition method uses the source overlay image as a mask that sort of protects the background image from "light exposure" over long periods of time.
 The parts exposed to a lighter mask is made lighter, (or dodged), while black areas produce no change.

 Its formula is: Dest / (1-Src)